Sunday, 5 February 2012

 "In what way?"

-"I don’t think I’ll ever meet the right person."
-I answered rather sullenly.
+"I don’t think I’ll ever meet the right person." getting to the point rather sullenly.

 "What's the rush?
-There’s plenty of time." she assured me as she fiddled with the pot on the stove.
+There’s plenty of time." she assured me as she checked the pot on the stove.

 "That's easy for you to say.
 You’re not in a rush.”
 I remarked.

-“So now you’re in a rush to meet someone?” she asked, answering my question with a question.
+“So now you’re in a rush to meet someone?” answering with a question.

 “I seem to have such a difficult time understanding what people are saying when they’re not saying anything even though they’re trying to say something."
 I remarked while I paced around at the doorway.